FAQ - What to Expect When Visiting Nantucket During the Pandemic

 These FAQs will be updated frequently as the State of Massachusetts and Town of Nantucket change their rules and guidance and as island businesses change their practices to fit the current situation.

-The State of Massachusetts is now in PHASE 3 of reopening.
+As of March 1, 2021, the State of Massachusetts is now in PHASE 3, Step 2 of reopening.

 Governor Charlie Baker’s new travel order is now in effect, which requires all visitors and returning residents entering Massachusetts from out of state who do not meet an exemption to complete a Travel Form and quarantine for 14 days unless they can demonstrate proof of a negative COVID-19 test within 72 hours prior to arrival.
 You may obtain a test at your own expense after your arrival in Massachusetts, but you must quarantine until you obtain a negative result.